Projects, Etc.

 IMG_2316

 Here’s a project that made me really tired and stressed.
 With my brother and a family friend, we refinished the floors at our bungalow [affectionately known as Willard, eponymously named with its street].
-I finished the project just a couple days before our first son was born, hence the stress.
+I finished the project just a couple days before my first son was born, hence the stress.
 Plus, my forearms and back were ruined.

 IMG_3162

 This is my dad and me out at his 80 acre farm in Northwest Michigan, so this project is not mine at all-and yet, from a young age, my two brothers and I did my fair share of work here.
-We planted the trees you see to the right, and trimmed the ones you see on the left, and also planted somewhere between 50,000 and 70,000 white and red pine, oak, and maple trees throughout the parcel.
+We planted the trees you see to the right, and trimmed the ones you see on the left, and also planted somewhere between 30,000 and 40,000 white and red pine, oak, and maple trees throughout the parcel.

 IMG_2758